 |Loring||Gas hot air||yes||2M up||7kg|

-- Probat: high-end fully automatic roaster (approx. TWD 1.5 million) equipped with THE PILOT roaster control system is able to manage and monitor all the actions of the roaster.
+- Probat: high-end fully automatic coffee roasters (approx. TWD 1.5 million) equipped with THE PILOT coffee roasters control system is able to manage and monitor all the actions of the coffee roasters.

 - Loring: With the application of the programme, Autopilot, to record the profiles.